How cold is Everest Base Camp in November? – Weather, Temperature, Travel Tips

 Festivals at Everest Base Camp in November

 The Everest Base Camp area is well known for its lively cultural customs and events in addition to its mountain ranges.
 November is one such month when the Everest Base Camp area comes to life with dynamic festivities.
-Let’s take a closer look at a few of the holidays that are observed in the Everest Base Camp area in November.
+Let’s take a closer look at a few of the holidays that people observe in the Everest Base Camp area in November.

-2. Chhath Puja: Chhath Puja is a Hindu festival that is celebrated to worship the sun god, Surya.
-The festival is celebrated in November and is a four-day-long celebration.
+2. Chhath Puja: Hindus celebrate Chhath Puja to worship the sun god, Surya.
+They celebrate the festival in November, and it lasts for four days.
 During the festival, people fast and offer prayers to the sun god, seeking blessings for health, wealth, and prosperity.
-In the Everest Base Camp region, the festival is celebrated with great devotion, and people gather together to offer their prayers to the sun god.
+In the Everest Base Camp region, people celebrate the festival with great devotion, and they gather together to offer their prayers to the sun god.

 Also Read: An Overview of Everest Base Camp